agataszeremeta/resumeSharedProjects/Graduate/GNSSRelativePositioningSoftwareAndAComparisonOfRelativePositioningAndPrecisePointPositioningMethodsOnKinematicData/README.md

-#GNSS Relative Positioning Software And A Comparison Of Relative Positioning And Precise Point Positioning Methods On Kinematic Data
+# GNSS Relative Positioning Software And A Comparison Of Relative Positioning And Precise Point Positioning Methods On Kinematic Data

 ## Project Abstract
+The main objectives of this project were to develop a relative positioning software and use such software to perform a comparison on the post-processed kinematic (PPK), specifically Relative Positioning, and Kinematic Precise Point Positioning (PPP) methods.
+In addition, an objective of this project was to study the various factors that affect positioning results, such as observation length, short and long baselines, etc. Unfortunately, due to a error in the final processing step of the software, a fully functioning software was not completed.
+However, a comparison of the two positioning methods and brief study of the various factors that affect their results was still made.
+Publicly available software, RTKLib and CSRS-PPP, were used to obtain relative positioning and precise point positioning results, respectively, regarding recently (self-collected) and previously collected GPS kinematic data.
+As the conditions of the datasets (i.e. their collection processes) are significantly different from each other, the impact of the factors that could affect results were easily observable in the results.

+Findings agree with the expected result of relative positioning providing positional results of a greater accuracy than precise point positioning methods.
+Study of the factors show that the base station (specifically, its coordinates) play a significant role in the relative positioning process and the position solution of the rover receiver.
+It was observed that longer observation periods and greater number of epoch satellites, tend to improve the positional accuracies.

 ## Uploaded File Details
-- *.pdf*: Final submitted report
+- *ESS5410_SzeremetaAgata_ProjectReport.pdf*: Final submitted report